-Voting is now open to decide the winner of the BBC's World Sport Star of the Year award.
+Voting to decide the winner of the BBC's World Sport Star of the Year award has now closed.

 If you are viewing this page on the BBC News app please click here to vote.

 Age: 21 Sport: Gymnastics

 Four-time Olympic champion Simone Biles returned from a two-year break in 2018 - but you wouldn't have known it.

 The all-conquering American took her tally of World Championship gold medals to a record 14 in Doha.
 Her performance in the Middle East was made all the more remarkable given that she was in hospital with a kidney stone less than 24 hours before the competition began.

 She became the first gymnast in three decades to win a medal in all six women's events at the same championships.
 Four of those medals were gold, including a record fourth world title in the all-around and the team title.
 She also won silver in the uneven bars and a bronze in the balance beam.

 Biles matched Svetlana Khorkina's women's record of 20 career World Championship medals.